A mole is a coloured spot that is formed from a cluster of pigmented cells. Most moles are harmless however some people choose to have them removed.

 What is the recovery period?

 The recovery period is usually minimal.
-Removing a mole takes place under local anaesthetic meaning that you will go home the same day and you are likely to have a protective dressing over it for the first few days.
+Removing a mole takes place under local anaesthetic meaning that you will go home the same day usually with a protective dressing over the area (which will remain in place for the first few days).